drpeppershaker/ESP32_keypad/README.md

 ![](/assets/V2/Inside_V2.JPG)
 All switches are now **connected to common GND** rather than common VIN.

 NOTE: When wiring up the LED pixels, you *can* have a single solid wire for all the 5V and one for all the GND contacts.
-However, the data contacts must be separated and move from DIN to DOUT--they can't be bridged from DOUT to DIN.
+However, the data contacts must be separated and move from DIN to DOUT--they can't be connected on the same pixel or they will NOT work.
 Stick to the wiring diagram for the Data Line.

 ## Programming